Talha11445-dot/Talha11445-dot.github.io/_posts/2025-01-15-my-fitness-journey.md

 ---

 # My Fitness Journey! 🏋️
+This is my first blog post about my fitness journey.

 ![Track](https://images.unsplash.com/photo-1513593771513-7b58b6c4af38?w=800)

-This is my first blog post about my fitness journey.
 ## My Daily Running 🏃

-I run **1 mile every day** to keep myself fit and active!
+Running is one of the most important parts of my daily fitness routine.
+Every morning I wake up early and run 1 mile near my home before starting my day.
+I have set a personal target of completing 1 mile in under 8 minutes which keeps me motivated and focused every single day.

 ### Benefits I Feel:

-- ✅ More energy throughout the day
-- ✅ Better stamina in gym
-- ✅ Improved mental health
-- ✅ Better sleep at night
+Since I started running daily, my stamina has improved greatly and I feel more energetic throughout the day.
+It has also had a positive impact on my mental health by helping me reduce stress and improve my concentration in studies.

 ### My Running Schedule:

-- 🌅 Time: Early morning
-- 📍 Place: Near my home
-- 📏 Distance: 1 mile daily
-- ⏱️ Target time: Under 8 minutes
+I run every morning near my home covering a distance of 1 mile daily with a target time of under 8 minutes to keep pushing my limits.

 > "Run when you can, walk if you have to,
 > crawl if you must, just never give up!"